opnfv/fuel/docs/installation-instruction.rst

 infrastructure as well as the provider networks and the private tenant VLANs needs to be manually configured.

-Manual configuration of the Brahmaputra hardware platform should be carried out according to the OPNFV Pharos specification:
+Manual configuration of the Colorado hardware platform should be carried out according to the OPNFV Pharos specification:
 <https://wiki.opnfv.org/pharos/pharos_specification>